incwadi-warehouse/core/README.md

 - CORS_ALLOW_ORIGIN - Contains a regex including the URI to the backend.
 - DATABASE_URL - Credentials for the database.
 - JWT_SECRET_KEY - Path to your secret key.
-- JWT_PUBLIC_KEY - Path to your public key,
+- JWT_PUBLIC_KEY - Path to your public key.
 - JWT_PASSPHRASE - This is the passphrase that protects your key.

 ## CLI